hacspec/hax/book/src/tutorial/properties.md

 ```

 Such a simple post-condition is automatically proven by F\*.
 The
-properties of our `square` function are not fasinating.
+properties of our `square` function are not fascinating.
 Let's study a
 more interesting example: [Barrett reduction](https://en.wikipedia.org/wiki/Barrett_reduction).

 ## A concrete example of contract: Barrett reduction